CPP and RRSP are also public money.

 Bitcoin, and Bunz: Deemed as Taxable

 Home Business: Deemed as Officer's

 "Apu Nahasapeemapetilon" is a pseudonym for an informal group of Canadians who want to explain why Canada's income tax is legal and not private property theft.
 We call our research, "Apu's Theory."

-Many believe otherwise as the Government has obscured information on how Canada's tax laws really work.
+Many feel otherwise as the Government has obfuscated information on how Canada's tax laws really work.